 Required of new music majors and minors who want to place out of or validate music theory courses (MT 105 & 106) on the basis of previous training.
 Learn more about the music theory test

-Required of students who wish to try to waive CpS 110 (Computer Science I) and begin with CpS 209 (Computer Science II).
+Required of students who wish to try to waive CpS 110 (Object-Oriented Programming I) and begin with CpS 209 (Object-Oriented Programming II).
 Students must qualify to take Ma 105 (see math tests above).
 The test is in two parts: a multiple choice part that could take as much as 45 minutes, and (if that is passed) a programming part that should take no more than 60 minutes.